 Mr. Angelson is a member of the board of directors of Quad/Graphics, Inc. In 2013 and 2014, Mr. Angelson served as Chairman of NewPage Corporation, North America's largest manufacturer of coated paper, and led its merger with Verso Corporation in a transaction described as among the most challenging and complex.
 In 2011 and 2012, Mr. Angelson served as the Deputy Mayor of the City of Chicago and Chairman of the Mayor's Economic, Budgetary and Business Development Council.

 From 1996-2010, as a private investor and as Chairman and CEO of a variety of public companies, including RR Donnelley (Chicago), Moore Corporation (Toronto), Moore Wallace (NYC) and WorldColor Press (Montreal), Mr. Angelson was a leader of the transformation and consolidation of the printing industry.
 Mr. Angelson and RR Donnelley received the Harold H. Hines Award from the United Negro College Fund in 2005.
 The work of Mr. Angelson and his colleagues culminated in the creation of the two largest publicly owned printing companies, employing an aggregate of more than 80,000 people.
 He was Chairman of MidOcean Partners, a New York and London-based investment firm, 2008-2009.

 Mr. Angelson began his career in 1975 as a lawyer with Sullivan & Cromwell.
 From 1982 through 1995, he practiced with Sidley & Austin, serving as Co-Chair of International Operations and resident managing partner of the law firm's offices in Singapore, New York and London and leading the development of notably successful practices in each of those cities.
-He served as Chairman of MidOcean Partners, a New York and London-based investment firm 2007-2009.
+Mr. Angelson is qualified as a lawyer (non-practicing) in New York, England and Wales.